Medical Certificate for Scuba Diving

 1

-Complete the health questionnaire Answer all health questions fully and honestly — including any conditions, medications, or past medical events.
-The PADI-style questionnaire covers the key diving risk areas.
+Complete the online health questionnaire Answer all health questions fully and honestly, covering conditions, medications, and past medical events.
+The questionnaire covers the key diving risk areas used by PADI, SSI, and BSAC.

 2

 Upload supporting evidence NHS app records, GP letters, recent blood test results, or specialist correspondence relevant to any flagged conditions.
-Upload any dive school form that requires GP completion.
+Upload any dive school form requiring GP completion.

 3